venkateswarara0/FilmMaking_Guide/README.md

-# FilmCraft Academy - Professional Filmmaking Website
+# VisualsVenkey Academy - Professional Filmmaking Website

 A comprehensive, responsive website dedicated to teaching the art of filmmaking with Hollywood-style visual effects and professional content.
 This website provides detailed information about every aspect of film production, from pre-production to post-production.